CCam20/Python-Gym-Project/README.md

 <hr>

-View Members via the members tab and add new members through form submission View Classes via the classes tab and add new classes through form submission View specific members/classes but clicking on names of each, delete or edit members/classes View all booking via Enrollment tab
+<p>View Members via the members tab and add new members through form submission</p>
+<p>View Classes via the classes tab and add new classes through form submission</p>
+<p>View specific members/classes but clicking on names of each, delete or edit members/classes</p>
+<p>View all booking via Enrollment tab</p>